spiral/docs/docs/en/stempler/advanced.md

 ### Example

-To render complex UI modify the `app/views/home.dark.php`.
+To render complex UI, modify `app/views/home.dark.php`.

 > **Note**
 > You can import more than one bundle.